Peter Kaestner

 Peter Graham Kaestner (b.
 1953 Baltimore, Maryland) is a retired American diplomat and amateur ornithologist who most recently served as the chief of the Consular Section at the U.S. Consulate General in Frankfurt, Germany.

+Biography

+Background

+Born in Baltimore, Maryland, in 1953 to Benjamin Henry Kaestner, Jr. and Alice (Reed) Kaestner, he is the middle child of 10 siblings and step-siblings.
+He attended the Friends School of Baltimore.
+After spending two years in the Peace Corps in Zaire, Kaestner entered the Foreign Service in 1980, and has been assigned in the past to India, Egypt, Brazil, Guatemala, New Guinea, the Solomon Islands, Colombia, Malaysia, and Namibia.
+In 1990 he had his first child with his wife Kimberly Vreeland Kaestner, Katherine Kaestner.
+In 1991 the couple had a second child, Laurel Kaestner.

+Diplomatic career

 From May 2013 to 2014 he was the Senior Civilian Representative in Northern Afghanistan, based at Camp Marmal, Mazar-e Sharif.
 From 2009 to late 2012 he was a senior inspector in the Office of Inspector General of the U.S. State Department.
 From 2006 to 2009 he was the Minister Counselor for Consular Affairs of the American Embassy in New Delhi, India.
 As Minister Counselor, he oversaw consular operations in New Delhi and the U.S. Consulates Generals in Mumbai (Bombay), Chennai (Madras), Hyderabad, and Kolkata (Calcutta).
 He retired from the Foreign Service in August 2016.

-Born in Baltimore, Maryland, in 1953 to Benjamin Henry Kaestner, Jr. and Alice (Reed) Kaestner, he is the middle child of 10 siblings and step-siblings.
-After spending two years in the Peace Corps in Zaire, Kaestner entered the Foreign Service in 1980, and has been assigned in the past to India, Egypt, Brazil, Guatemala, New Guinea, the Solomon Islands, Colombia, Malaysia, and Namibia.
-In 1990 he had his first child with his wife Kimberly Vreeland Kaestner, Katherine Kaestner.
-In 1991 the couple had a second child, Laurel Kaestner.
+Birding

 An avid birder, he has taken advantage of his position as an international diplomat to follow his hobby.
 By October 1986, he had become the first birder to see a representative of each bird family in the world and was recognized in the Guinness World Records.
 In 1989, while on a birding expedition near Bogota, Colombia, where he was a U.S. consular officer, he discovered a species new to science, the Cundinamarca Antpitta (Grallaria kaestneri), which was subsequently named after him.
-(See Antpitta.)

-With a life list of 9,685 /9,685 /9,474 birds, Kaestner is one of the most notable birders in the world, where he is the Number 1 eBirder, and is only surpassed by Claes-Göran Cederlund on the Surfbirds World Bird Species Life List (as of 22 December, 2022).
+With a life list of more than 10,002 birds, Kaestner, in April 2023, weeks before turning 70, beat the world record of bird species seen in the wild.
+In February 2024, with his sighting of an Orange-tufted Spiderhunter on the island of Mindanao in the Philippines, Kaestner became the first person to see 10,000 bird species anywhere in the world.